glenrobson/iiif-tiler/README.md

 ## Releases

 The releasable jar file with all of the dependencies is in `target/iiif-tiler.jar`.
-The basic code without dependencies is in `target/iiif-tiler-$version.jar`
+The basic code without dependencies is in `target/iiif-tiler-$version.jar`.
+To release a new version to maven central run `mvn deploy`